Municipal Bond Disclosure - The Story You Are Required to Tell

 Several organizations including the Government Finance Officers Association and the National Association of Municipal Analysts have long urged municipalities to provide secondary market disclosure and have suggested going beyond the requirements of Rule 15c2-12.
 Continuing disclosure improves relations with investors and analysts.
 At the 2001 National Association of State Auditors, Comptrollers and Treasurers annual conference, Stephen J. Wenstein from the Office of Municipal Securities of the Securities and Exchange Commission stated "The provisions of Rule 15c2-12 set a floor, not a ceiling.
 Common-sense approaches to disclosure also serve ethical considerations and the issuers' self-interests, in keeping their investors and constituents alike current and fully informed."

-Secondary Market Disclosure Services
+Secondary Market (Continuing) Disclosure Services

 To assist government entities in fulfilling their secondary market disclosure requirements, WM Financial Strategies, offers continuing disclosure services.
 WM Financial Strategies collects and compiles data and prepares an Annual Financial Information Report that meets the requirements as well as the spirit of Rule15c2-12.
-When the document is completed, WM Financial Strategies serves as the Dissemination Agent in filing the document with the NRMSIRs or DisclosureUSA, as determined most appropriate, and any other parties named in the continuing disclosure undertaking.
-For further information contact: Joy A. Howard at 314-423-2122.
+When the document is completed, WM Financial Strategies serves as the Dissemination Agent in filing with EMMA, and any other parties named in the continuing disclosure undertaking, the Annual Financial Information Report together with audited financial statements.
+WM Financial Strategies prepares all documents in word searchable PDF format as now required by the MSRB.
+In addition, WM Financial Strategies, can annually (or periodically) review your compliance with the filing of Event Notices.

 ________